 We ensure that the needs of all children who have Special Educational Needs or Disabilities are met to the best of the school's ability with the funds available.
-We will often allocate learning support assistants who are funded by the SEN budget to deliver programmes designed to meet groups of children's needs as well as quality first teaching from teachers.
-The budget is allocated on a needs basis allowing all children with Special Educational Needs or Disabilities to access the curriculum and school life.
-Reasonasble adjustments are made in order to prevent disadvantage.
+We will often allocate Teaching Assistants who are funded by the SEN budget to deliver programmes designed to meet groups of children's needs as well as quality first teaching from teachers.
+The budget is allocated on a needs basis meaning that children with Special Educational Needs or disabilities are able to access the curriculum and school life as equally to their peers as possible.